Onto-Med/top-deployment/docs/user-manual/content-types.md

 #### Composite Phenotypes

-In contrast to single phenotypes, composite once are constructed from one or more single or composite phenotype or constant (arguments).
+In contrast to single phenotypes, composite ones are constructed from one or more single or composite phenotype or constant (arguments).
 This is done by applying functions (e.g., addition, subtraction, logical 'and' operation, etc.) that transform a set of input arguments to typically one value.

 **Example:**

-The expression if the phenotype 'BMI' (body mass index) could look like:
+The expression of the phenotype 'BMI' (body mass index) could look like:

 ```
 Weight [kg] / (Height [cm] / 100) ^ 2